MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/create-manage.md

 [!INCLUDE[cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

 Power Pages provides you with a list of templates to choose from to quickly build your site and then customize and design it as per your requirements using the new Power Pages design studio.
+You can choose a default template to build your site or choose scenario-based templates to accelerate creating your site.

 > [!TIP]
 > We have created a series of tutorials and videos for you to learn and use Power Pages where you start with a simple site and progressively add components and features as per your business requirements.
-Go to: [Power Pages Tutorials](/power-pages/tutorials/)
+Go to: [Power Pages Tutorials](tutorial-overview.md)

 1. Go to [Power Pages](https://make.powerpages.microsoft.com/).